 2. Plan a trip to Colombia and Become friends with the locals

-When you plan a trip to Colombia, you will be “shocked” by one main thing.
+After a few days of backpacking through Colombia, you will be “shocked” by one main thing.
 It’s the kindness of the people.
 In the beginning, you are suspicious – And it’s normal, how can you imagine a world like that.
 You avoid answering to their smile or questions and refuse to listen to their advice or invitation.
 Then, you start to be used to it.
 Step by step, you open a little more your heart to all this kindness.
 At the end of your trip to Colombia, it seems natural for you to share an Ajiaco (traditional meal from Bogota) with people you met 1 hour ago.

 Colombians are not the best persons to talk in English with – Except some youths from Bogota or Medellin.
 But, they are very patient to try to understand you.
 Take your time, a deep breath, use the 2-3 words that you’ve learned from a Spanish book – Si, Por Favor, and Cerveza – and translate all the other words with your hands.
 It’s always funny to observe an Australian trying to speak another language.
 But you know what?
 It’s the best way to learn 😉